 If you are new to British education, the House System might be completely foreign to you.
-Perhaps your only cultural reference to school houses has been thanks to a certain school-aged wizard and his incredibly popular book series (if so, you’re certainly not alone).
+Perhaps your only cultural reference to school Houses has been thanks to a certain school-aged wizard and his incredibly popular book series (if so, you’re certainly not alone).

 Houses at the BSN

-Over the year, students can gain points for their houses for achievements in a wide range of competitions, contents, and other merit-based activities.
+Over the year, students can gain points for their Houses for achievements in a wide range of competitions, contexts, and other merit-based activities.
 These activities may be related to sport, academics, community service and more.
-Students of all ages are encouraged to get involved and earn points for their house, helping them to win the House Cup at the end of the year.
+Students of all ages are encouraged to get involved and earn points for their House, helping them win the House Cup at the end of the year.

 Houses at the BSN build communities that reach beyond year groups.
 House activities call for collaboration between students of different ages.
-This allows for students to expand their networks beyond their tutor group, while also allowing for opportunities for mentor-ship between younger and older students.
+This allows students to expand their networks beyond their tutor group while also allowing for opportunities for mentorship between younger and older students.

 Collaboration, community and leadership are pillars of the House system at the BSN.
 They are also central to our values as a school.
-Within a creative and disciplined environment we encourage high aspirations and challenge for the whole individual – ‘head, hand and heart’.
-This is seen in practice within each of the houses at the BSN.
+Within a creative and disciplined environment, we encourage high aspirations and challenges for the whole individual – ‘head, hand and heart’.
+This is seen in practice within each of the Houses at the BSN.

 Whether you are representing Gouda, Amsterdam, Leiden or Delft, the Houses at the BSN are places for camaraderie, belonging and striving to do and be the best you can be.